mauri870/ransomware/README.md

 Ransomware is a type of malware that prevents or limits users from accessing their system, either by locking the system's screen or by locking the users' files unless a ransom is paid.
 More modern ransomware families, collectively categorized as crypto-ransomware, encrypt certain file types on infected systems and forces users to pay the ransom through certain online payment methods to get a decrypt key.

 ### Project Summary
-This project aims to build a "non hidden" ransomware written in Go.
+This project aims to build a "non hidden" crypto-ransomware written in Go.
 Basically, it will encrypt your files using AES-256-CFB, a strong encryption algorithm, using RSA-2048 to secure the key exchange with server.
 Yeah, a Cryptolocker like malware.

 It is composed of two main parts, the server and the malware itself.